 When Christians learn to live out the Gospel in the conflicts of daily life, people are more willing to admit their shortcomings and ask for help before a crisis occurs.
 Families are better equipped to handle disputes, which makes divorce less likely.
 Members are encouraged to go to each other to discuss problems instead of letting them fester.
-When peace rules our hearts and our lives, we refuse to let conflict win the day.
+When peace rules our hearts and lives, we refuse to let conflict win the day.

 Here are some major sources of conflict in our lives—things that can destroy peace:

-misunderstanding or poor communication
+- misunderstanding or poor communication

-differences in values, goals, priorities, expectations, or opinions
+- differences in values, goals, priorities, expectations, or opinions

-sinful attitudes or behavior—the Bible says, “What causes quarrels and what causes fights among you?
+- sinful attitudes or behavior—the Bible says, “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?”
 (James 4:1)